gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Living in the sacrament we celebrate today

-Sri Vyäsa-püjä, the most blessed event
+Sri Vyāsa-pūjā, the most blessed event

 Your servant,